unicrons/github-actions-playground/workshop/code_scan/README.md

 SCA identifies and analyzes open source components and third-party dependencies in applications to detect known vulnerabilities, license compliance issues, and outdated packages.

+## Why is Code Security important?

+Malicious actors can exploit vulnerabilities in your code to gain unauthorized access, steal sensitive data, or disrupt your systems.

 ## Common Code Security Issues

 ### SAST Findings: